Transform launches with $24.5M in funding for a tool to query and build metrics out of data troves – TechCrunch

 The company is announcing that it has closed, while in stealth, a Series A of $20 million, and an earlier seed round of $4.5 million — both led by Index Ventures and Redpoint Ventures.
 The seed, the company said, also had dozens of angel investors, with the list including Elad Gil of Color Genomics, Lenny Rachitsky of Airbnb and Cristina Cordova of Notion.

-The big breakthrough that Transform has made is that it’s built a metrics engine that a company can apply to its structured data — a tool similar to what big tech companies have built for their own use, but that hasn’t really been created (at least until now) for others who are not those big tech companies to use, too.
+The big breakthrough that Transform has made is that it’s built a metrics engine that a company can apply to its structured data — a tool similar to what Big Tech companies have built for their own use, but that hasn’t really been created (at least until now) for others who are not those Big Tech companies to use, too.

 Transform can work with vast troves of data from the warehouse, or data that is being tracked in real time, to generate insights and analytics about different actions around a company’s products.
-Transform can be used and queried by non-technical people who still have to deal with data, Handel said.
+Transform can be used and queried by nontechnical people who still have to deal with data, Handel said.

 The impetus for building the product came to Nick Handel, James Mayfield and Paul Yang — respectively Transform’s CEO, COO and software engineer — when they all worked together at Airbnb (previously Mayfield and Yang were also at Facebook together) in a mix of roles that included product management and engineering.

-There, they could see first-hand both the promise that data held for helping make decisions around a product, or for measuring how something is used, or to plan future features, but also the demands of harnessing it to work, and getting everyone on the same page to do so.
+There, they could see firsthand both the promise that data held for helping make decisions around a product, or for measuring how something is used, or to plan future features, but also the demands of harnessing it to work, and getting everyone on the same page to do so.

 “There is a growing trend among tech companies to test every single feature, every single iteration of whatever.
 And so as a part of that, we built this tool [at Airbnb] that basically allowed you to define the various metrics that you wanted to track to understand your experiment,” Handel recalled in an interview.
 “But you also want to understand so many other things like, how many people are searching for listings in certain areas?
 How many people are instantly booking those listings?
 Are they contacting customer service, are they having trust and safety issues?”
 The tool Airbnb built was Minerva, optimised specifically for the kinds of questions Airbnb might typically have for its own data.

 “By locking down all of the definitions for the metrics, you could basically have a data engineering team, a centralized data infrastructure team, do all the calculation for these metrics, and then serve those to the data scientists to then go in and do kind of deeper, more interesting work, because they weren’t bogged down in calculating those metrics over and over,” he continued.
 This platform evolved within Airbnb.
-“We were we were really inspired by some of the early work that we saw happen on this tool.”
+“We were really inspired by some of the early work that we saw happen on this tool.”

 The issue is that not every company is built to, well, build tools like these tailored to whatever their own business interests might be.